Westminster Village is a place to feel at home and a part of a community with strong ties to the past.

 Physical Plant Director

-Gary obtained his Bachelor of Science Degree in Civil Engineering from Tennessee Technological University.
-He has over 30 years of experience in facility operations including capital expenditure planning, department administration, building maintenance and safety.
+Gary obtained his Bachelor of Science in Civil Engineering from Tennessee Technological University.
+He has over 35 years of experience in facility operations including capital expenditure planning, building maintenance and construction.
 Gary holds the Master Facility Executive certificate from BOMI and his CPCU from the American Institute.
-He is a member of the Alliance Safety Council, International Code Council, International Facility Managers Association and the American Society of Civil Engineers.
-Gary comes to us from Acculevel Inc. where he was the Operations Manager.
-Prior to Acculevel, Gary was the Director of Facilities for State Farm Insurance for 30 years.
-In that role, Gary managed State Farms’ facilities and operations throughout the Midwest.
+He is a member of the American Society of Civil Engineers.
+Gary’s wife, Angel is a school nurse and they have two adult children, Charlie and Christina.
+In his spare time, Gary enjoys tennis, DIY projects and is an avid military history buff.

 Administrative Services Director